tinysearch/tinysearch/README.md

 tinysearch fixtures/index.json
 ```

+(You can take a look at the code examples for different static site generators [here](https://github.com/mre/tinysearch/tree/master/howto).)

 This will create a WASM module and the JavaScript glue code to integrate it into
 your homepage.
 You can open the `demo.html` from any webserver to see the
 result.